A NSW Government website

 NSW Premier’s Prize for Scientist of the Year

-The 2022 NSW Scientist of the Year is Professor Glenda Halliday, from The University of Sydney
+The 2024 NSW Scientist of the Year is Professor Helen Christensen, from UNSW Sydney

 NSW Premier's Prizes Category Winners